Please share!

 This is the most critical step in your budgeting process.
 Reviewing your past spending not only allows you to make your budget realistic but also gives you the numbers you need to use within your budget.

-You can find this information by reviewing your past credit card and bank statements, or a third-party website like Personal Capital.
-I like using Personal Capital because it’s a FREE wealth management tool, and once you set it up, you can see all of your spending in one place (instead of having to log into multiple websites).
+You can find this information by reviewing your past credit card and bank statements, or a third-party website like Empower.
+I like using Empower because it’s a FREE wealth management tool, and once you set it up, you can see all of your spending in one place (instead of having to log into multiple websites).

 Also, if you sign up today and link at least one of your investment accounts (with a balance of more than $1,000), we’ll each get $50.
 That’s FREE money for keeping track and staying on top of your finances (something you should be doing anyway)!